ctalr/mkdocs-tags-plugin/README.md

 Features:
 - Extracts this metadata and creates a "Tags" page which lists all tags and all pages for each tag.
-- Adds the same page-tag associations to all template environments using `config.all_tags`.
+- Adds the same page-tag associations to some template environments using `config.all_tags`.

 ## Quick Demo